By: Ehren Allen, PT

 Patients with lower back pain resulting from a pinched nerve or herniated disk are encouraged to keep moving, consider anti-inflammatories and seek physical therapy for appropriate stretching and strengthening exercises.

 Physical therapy activities are focused around flexibility and core stabilization.
 Flexibility of the hamstrings, hip flexors and piriformis are important to decrease the stress on the spine.
 Care must be taken when stretching with a pinched nerve so that there is not an incidental Sciatic Nerve Stretch, which may increase pain.
 Core stabilization activities are equally as important to aid in reducing shearing forces on the spine.
 Stabilization exercises are some of the best exercises to help relieve the pinched nerve in your lower back.
 If you need physical therapy, JOI Rehab can help!
-Call 904 858-7045

-If Conservative options do not help, Injections of corticosteroids may help to decrease the pain.
+If conservative options do not help, injections of corticosteroids may help to decrease the pain.
 Surgery is an option for severe situations if non-surgical options do not work.